linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 02 Mathematical Induction And so on.md

 We hope to motivate these points through some illustrative examples first, after which we will provide a reasonably thorough definition of mathematical induction that will show how the method works, in generality.
 (A completely rigorous definition will have to be put off until a little bit later, after we have defined and investigated some relevant concepts, like set theory and logical statements and implications.
 For now, though, the definition we give will suffice to work on some interesting puzzles and allow us to discuss induction as a general proof strategy.)

-# 2.1.4 Goals andWarnings for the Reader
+## 2.1.4 Goals and Warnings for the Reader

 Do keep in mind that we are still building towards our goal of mathematical rigor, or as much as is possible within the scope and timing of this book and course.
 Some of the claims we make in this Chapter will be clarified and technically proven later on, once we have properly discussed the natural numbers and some basic mathematical logic.
 All in due time!

 That said, this chapter is still very important, since we are continuing to introduce you to the process of solving mathematical problems, applying our existing knowledge and techniques to discover new facts and explain them to others.
 In addition, mathematical induction is a fundamental proof technique that will likely appear in every other mathematics course you take!
 This is because of its usefulness and the prevalence of inductive properties throughout the mathematical world.

-# 2.2 Examples and Discussion
+## 2.2 Examples and Discussion

-# 2.2.1 Turning Cubes Into Bigger Cubes
+## 2.2.1 Turning Cubes Into Bigger Cubes

 To motivate the overall method of mathematical induction, let's examine a geometric puzzle and solve it together.
 This example has been chosen carefully to illustrate how mathematical induction is relevant when a puzzle has a particular type of structure; specifically, some truth or fact or observation depends or relies or can be derived from a "previous" fact.
 This dependence on a previous case (or cases) is what makes a process inductive, and when we observe this phenomenon, applying induction is almost always a good idea.

-# 1-Cube into a 2-Cube
+## 1-Cube into a 2-Cube

 Let's examine cubic numbers and, specifically, let's try to describe a cubic number in terms of the previous cubic number.
 Imagine a  $1 \times 1 \times 1$  cube, just one building block.
 How can we build the "next biggest" cube, of size  $2 \times 2 \times 2$ , by adding  $1 \times 1 \times 1$  building blocks?
 How many do we need to add?
 Arithmetically, we know the answer:  $2^3 = 8$  and  $1^3 = 1$ , so we need to add 7 blocks to have the correct volume.
 Okay, that's a specific answer, but it doesn't quite tell us how to arrange those 7 blocks to make a cube, nor does it give us any insight into how to answer this question for larger cubes.
 Ultimately, we would like to say how many blocks are required to build a  $100 \times 100 \times 100$  cube into a  $101 \times 101 \times 101$  cube without having to perform a lot of tedious arithmetic; that is, we are hoping to eventually find an answer to the question: given an  $n \times n \times n$  cube, how many blocks must we add to build it into a  $(n + 1) \times (n + 1) \times (n + 1)$  cube?
 With that in mind, let's think carefully about this initial case and try to answer it with a general argument.